mrjackyliang/homebridge-adt-pulse/README.md

 NOTE: If the `logLevel` setting is incorrectly specified, a warning will be shown then subsequently set to `30`.

+NOTE 2: Subsequently enable Homebridge Debug Mode when setting `logLevel` to `40` or above or else debug messages won't be shown.

 ## Test Script
 There is a test script included in the package that performs specific actions used by the plugin.
 Feel free to test it out, and report any bugs you see.